USS Stansbury: World War II

 On 10 June, she and nine other destroyer minesweepers departed Eniwetok and, three days later, rendezvoused off Saipan with TF 58, Vice Admiral Marc Mitscher's Fast Carrier Task Force.
 The minesweepers swept off the west coast of the island while TF 58 covered them.
 After about five hours of clearing mines, they retired and joined an advance bombardment group from TF 53.
 Stansbury helped screen the big warships from enemy submarines until the arrival of the initial invasion forces on 15 June, then she joined in a bombardment of Guam.
 Returning to the vicinity of Saipan and Tinian, she provided fire support for the troops ashore until 26 June when she headed back to Eniwetok.
-On 21 July, after almost four weeks absence, she returned to the Marianas with TF 53 to support the recapture of Guam.
+On 21 July, after almost four weeks of absence, she returned to the Marianas with TF 53 to support the recapture of Guam.
 For a week, she screened the task force from submarines and performed picket patrol for the amphibious units.

 On 28 July, she returned to Eniwetok as part of the escort for a transport group.
 On 7 August, the destroyer minesweeper got underway from Eniwetok for San Francisco, via Pearl Harbor.
 She reached her destination on 26 August and entered the yard of the General Engineering & Dry Dock Co.
 Her overhaul was completed on 17 January 1945, and Stansbury sailed to San Diego, arriving the following day.
-There she reported for duty with the San Diego Shakedown Group.
+There, she reported for duty with the San Diego Shakedown Group.

 For the remainder of the war, she served as a training ship for the Fleet Operational Training Command, Pacific Fleet.
 Her designation was changed from DMS-8 to AG-107 on 5 June 1945.
 In September 1945, Stansbury transited the Panama Canal again and headed for Norfolk, Virginia.
 She was decommissioned at the Norfolk Naval Shipyard on 11 December 1945, and her name was struck from the Navy list on 3 January 1946.
 Her hulk was sold to Luria Bros.
 Co. of Philadelphia, Pennsylvania, on 26 October, and she was scrapped on 25 January 1947.